-Sausage Muffins with cheese are perfect for breakfast on-the-go, holiday brunches, or a satisfying savory snack.
-These fluffy sausage cheddar muffins are take on a southern favorite, sausage balls, but as a complete breakfast in one package!
+Sausage muffins with cheese are perfect for breakfast on-the-go, holiday brunches, or a satisfying savory snack.
+Fluffy sausage cheddar muffins recipe are take on a southern favorite, sausage balls, but made with flour so it can be enjoyed in a gluten-free version as well.
+Welcome to your complete breakfast in one gnoshing-sized package!

 Enjoy a comforting, filling grab-and-go breakfast all in one powerhouse muffin package!
 This sausage muffins has the savory goodness of gluten-free cheese scones with lots of cheddar and flavor packed in each finger-licking bite!